eb0x/Projects_Active/README.md

 There is some value in the manual processing of larger texts, so making this public.

 Readers should note that there is a preprocessed version on the British National Corpus saved as a pickle file.
-This is a lightweight method determining if words are legitamate English (up to 1998).
+This is a lightweight method to determine if whether words are legitimite English (up to 1998).